TeamGleason/SpeakFaster/webui/README.md

 2. `user_given_name`: This is the given name of the user.
 It can be obtained during Google OAuth2 authentication with a proper scope and provided to the WebUI.
+3. `user_id`: The integer user ID from Google OAuth2.
+4. `user_email`: The email address the user used to sign in, obtained from Google OAuth2.
-3. `endpoint`: This is the URL to the API endpoint that serves features such as abbreviation expansion and text prediction.
+5. `endpoint`: This is the URL to the API endpoint that serves features such as abbreviation expansion and text prediction.

 Optional URL parameters include: